barsanuphe/endive/SPEC.md

 database, endive must use the database version.
 - [ ] the user can store in the database whether a physical copy of the book is also available.
+- [x] all metadata fields can be edited by the CLI.
+-

 ### Organization